WWmore/DOS/README.md

 ArchGeo is a geometry processing library with integrated visualization and optimization capabilities, designed to support efficient design and construction by leveraging Discrete Differential Geometry (DDG).

 Written in Python, it uses a half-edge data structure to handle various meshes.
-It offers visualization and rendering of geometric objects such as point clouds and curves, alongside mesh optimization design.
+It also offers visualization and rendering of geometric objects such as point clouds and curves, alongside mesh optimization design.
 For visualization, it utilizes the Python-based [Mayavi3D library](https://mayavi.readthedocs.io/zh-cn/latest/index.html), and for optimization, it focuses on quadrilateral meshes using a Guided Projection algorithm and an efficient solver.

 Comprehensive [documentation for ArchGeo](https://www.huiwang.me/mkdocs-archgeo/) is available, covering core aspects like installation and optimization algorithms.
+Welcome to check!
 ![Dodumentation](assets/docupage.png)

-This GitHub Repository showcases orthogonal quad mesh optimization algorithms from the "Discrete Orthogonal Structures" project, with more features to be open-sourced soon.
+This GitHub repository, dedicated to the "Discrete Orthogonal Structures" project, showcases orthogonal quad mesh optimization within the Discrete Differential Geometry (DDG) research area.
+It highlights the capabilities of ArchGeo.
+More features will be open-sourced soon.

 # Discrete Orthogonal Structures